QT-Zhu/AerialSeg/README.md

 1. Lower versions of PyTorch may not contain implementation of AdamW optimizer.
 2. Lower versions of torchvision may not contain implementation of popular segmentation models.
 3. Pay attention to the relationship among version of driver, CUDA and PyTorch.
+Please refer to the document of [NVIDIA](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) and official site of [PyTorch](https://pytorch.org).

 ## Configuration

-1. Strongly recommend to use Anaconda to configure the environment by`conda create -n AerialSeg python=3.7.5`.
+1. Strongly recommend to use Anaconda to configure the environment by `conda create -n AerialSeg python=3.7.5`.
 2. For macOS, `conda install pytorch torchvision -c pytorch`, and for Ubuntu with CUDA, `conda install pytorch torchvision cudatoolkit=10.0 -c pytorch` to install PyTorch and torchvision.
 3. Install sklearn by `conda install scikit-learn` and install TensorBoardX by `conda install -c conda-forge tensorboardx`.
-4. Hopefully, no other site packages are required.
+4. Hopefully, no other major site packages are required.

+## Todo

+- [x] Support FCN
+- [x] Support DeepLabV3
+- [x] Support Lovász-Softmax loss
+- [ ] Support DeepLabV3+
+- [ ] Support CARAFE upsampling module
+- [ ] Provide a simple GUI